-In an intriguing development across New York City there is speculation that the authorities may soon look at converting existing payphones into electric car charging stations.
-On the surface this may look like yet another crazy idea connected with the electric vehicle industry but if you take a step back, consider the options, it may just be feasible.
+In an intriguing development across New York City, there is speculation that the authorities may soon look at converting existing payphones into electric car charging stations.
+On the surface this may look like yet another crazy idea connected with the electric vehicle industry but if you take a step back and consider the options, it may just be feasible.

 In yet another sign that the electric vehicle industry is set to go mass-market, people are now actually looking at converting existing payphone units into electric vehicle charging stations.
 But what are the potential problems and drawbacks?